stjude/proteinpaint/container/README.md

 # to test, make sure that your current working directory has
 #
-# - a serverconfig.json, which has a "url": "http://localhost:[PORT]" entry
+# - a serverconfig.json, which has a "URL": "http://localhost:[PORT]" entry
 #   (default PORT=3456, can be set to any valid, non-conflicting numeric port value)
 #
 # - an optional dataset folder, containing js files of any serverconfig.genomes.datasets[] entry